Chiquita Brooks-LaSure

 Chiquita W. Brooks-LaSure is an American healthcare policy official who served as the administrator for the Centers for Medicare and Medicaid Services in the Biden administration from 2021 to 2025.

-Education
+Early life and education

 Brooks-LaSure is a native of Willingboro Township, New Jersey and graduated from Willingboro High School in 1992.
 She earned her Bachelor of Arts from Princeton University in 1996 and a Master of Public Policy from the McCourt School of Public Policy of Georgetown University in 1999.

 Early career

 She began her career as a program examiner and lead Medicaid analyst in the Office of Management and Budget (OMB).
 In that role, she also analyzed aspects of Medicare spending.
 She also worked as a staffer for Democratic members of the United States House Committee on Ways and Means before joining the Center for Consumer Information and Insurance Oversight, where she was tasked with managing policy related to the Affordable Care Act.

 After the end of the Obama administration, Brooks-LaSure became the managing director of the Health Division of national law firm Manatt, Phelps & Phillips.
 She also served on the Virginia Health Benefit Exchange Advisory Committee.